Flutterando/modular/README.md

 //...
 ```

-Consider splitting your code into modules such as LoginModule, and into it placing routes related to that module.
+Consider splitting your code into modules such as `LoginModule`, and into it placing routes related to that module.
 Maintaining and sharing code in another project will be much easier.

 ## Lazy Loading